 2. Similac For Supplementation Non-GMO Infant Formula with Iron

-Best Formula for Supplementing Breast Milk
+Best Formula for Supplementing Breastfed Babies

 No matter the reason you wish to supplement, this formula will care for your infant’s dietary needs.
-The list of ingredients is very similar to many other formula’s, although, unlike most of the Similac formula’s which tend to use corn syrup as one of the main ingredients.
+The list of ingredients is very similar to many other regular baby formulas.
+But this version is unlike most of the other Similac formulas, which tend to use corn syrup as one of the main ingredients.

-First, this formula is free of corn syrup which is a bit astonishing but necessary for breastfeeding moms who do not want sharp sugars to draw their babies taste buds away from breast milk.
+First, this formula is free of corn syrup, which is a bit astonishing.
+Being corn-syrup free is necessary for breastfeeding moms who do not want sharp sugars to draw their baby’s taste buds away from breast milk.

-Next, you can expect this formula to be a suitable formula to introduce formula into your baby’s diet with great benefits such as DHA, Lutein, and Vitamin E.
+Next, you can expect this formula to be a suitable formula for introducing formula into your once-breastfed baby’s diet with great benefits such as DHA, Lutein, and Vitamin E.

 Overall, this formula blend is rather decent.
 Babies may snub their little nose at the smell compared to breast milk, their normal drink.
-The change can be a bit of a jolt but if offered to a hungry baby, but she will eventually eat.
+The change from breast milk to formula can be a bit of a jolt but if offered to a hungry baby, but she will eventually eat.

 3. Baby’s Only Organic Non-GMO Soy Formula

-Best Vegan Formula
+Best Vegan Baby Formula

-Still listening?
-The minor problem with the brown rice syrup is a sweetener is still a type of sugar to entice your baby into a love of sweet foods.
-But with vegan as a limitation, lactose is not an option and soy alone can cause stomach problems.
+The minor problem with the brown rice syrup as the first ingredient is that it’s still a type of sugar, which could entice your baby into a love of sweet foods.
+But with vegan as a limitation, lactose is not an option, and soy alone can cause stomach problems.

 4. Enfamil Enspire Infant Formula